Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 Pinhead doesn't.

-It was the special effects makeup crew who gave us the names when they were prepping the film because I'm lead Cennobyte and then there's,
+It was the Special Effects Makeup crew who gave us the names when they were prepping the film, because I'm lead Cennobyte, and then there's I, you know, was chattering Cennobite, yeah, the chatterbox.

 I didn't like that guy either.

-They needed names, but when they were working on the makeups in the workshop, you know.
+The fat cennobite and the female cenobite, they needed names, but when they were working on the makeups in the in the workshop, you know, yeah, I'm are you working on the lead cennobite today?

 I didn't know that.